bweatherson/iribook/03-knowledge.md

 ## Puzzles

-* Anisa and Blaise
+* Anisa and Blaise - actually in section 1
 * Coraline
 * And-introduction
 * Same source
-* Modals (I don't remember what I had in mind here)
+* Modals (I don't remember what I had in mind here, though maybe it is the stuff about marbles from GBC)
-* Miners and doctors (I don't remember what I had in mind here)
+* Miners and doctors (I don't remember what I had in mind here, though maybe it is just 2.2 from KBI)